ibm-cloud-docs/account/bp_account.md

 For the Auditor-Group, assign two access policies that grant viewer access to the `CustApp-Test` and the `CustApp-Prod` resources and resource groups.
 For the Developer-Group, assign two access policies that grant editor access to the `CustApp-Dev` and `CustApp-Test` resources and resource groups.
 For the Admin-Group, assign three access policies that grant administrator access to all three `CustApp` resource groups and their resources.

-You can assign administrator access to everything in an account by creating an access group and assigning two policies to it.
-To create the first policy, use the **IAM services** option, and select **All Identity and Access enabled services** in **All resource groups** with the Administrator platform role, Manager service role, Administrator resource group access role assigned.
-To create the second policy, use the **Account Management** option, and select **All Account Management Services** with the administrator role assigned.
+You can assign administrator access to all IAM-enabled resources in an account by creating an access group and assigning it two policies.
+To create the first policy, use the **IAM services** option, and select **All Identity and Access enabled services** in the **Account** with the Administrator platform role and Manager service role assigned.
+To create the second policy, use the **IAM services** option, and select **No service access** in **All resource groups** with the administrator role assigned.
+This second policy provide access to view and manage all resource groups in the account.
 {: tip}

 ### Sample access policies